Face Off: Should students take notes on a tablet instead of paper in class?

 However, one of the problems that may occur when using tablets to take notes is the tablet itself: it’s simply too expensive.
 Take the infamous iPads as an example: the iPad mini costs at least HK$3,999.
 This does not include the Apple Pencil, extra storage or warranty for the product.
 Other tablets on the market have similar price ranges.

-If students take notes on a tablet, this only targets certain students from wealthier backgrounds.
-However, all students can afford paper and pens, no matter their economic status.
+If all students were to take notes on a tablet, this move would only accommodate those from wealthier backgrounds.
+However, all students, regardless of their economic status, can access pens and paper – as they are affordable or an easy resource to share.
 Schools sometimes also provide students with notebooks to use, which saves money.

 Face Off: Should students have exams before, not after, a holiday break?